-6 Wait a moment for the NBG6818 to check if your device is updated with the latest firmware.
+Wait a moment for the NBG6818 to check if your device is updated with the latest firmware.
 If not, your NBG6818 will automatically update the firmware.

-7 You need to create a myZyxel Cloud account to log into the NBG6818.
+You need to create a myZyxel Cloud account to log into the NBG6818.
+The Zyxel cloud service gives you an online management site to configure and view the status of your NBG6818.
 Click Next to go to the next step in the wizard.